code-and-effect/effective_datatables/README.md

 This is a pass-through to `link_to` and accepts all the same options, except that the method `POST` is used by default.

 You can also specify `data-method: :get` to instead make a `GET` request with the selected ids and redirect the browser link a normal link.
+Or use `data-method: :post` and 'payload-mode' => 'form' to redirect the user via a POST form submission instead.

 ```ruby
 bulk_actions do